Distinguishing Power of 4-Legendrian Permutation Racks: 4-Legendrian Rack Invariants

-\begin{example} Consider the Legendrian left handed trefoil with classical invariants $(\tb,\rot)=(-6,-1)$ in Figure \ref{fig:trefoil}.
-The fundamental 4-Legendrian rack is the quotient of the free 4-Legendrian rack $\langle x_1,x_2,x_3\rangle$ by the congruence relation generated by the relations
+\begin{example} Let $L$ be the Legendrian left-handed trefoil with classical invariants $(\tb,\rot)=(-6,-1)$ in Figure \ref{fig:trefoil0}.
+By following the procedure described above, we obtain Figure \ref{fig:trefoil}.
+Thus, the fundamental 4-Legendrian rack $F(L)$ is the quotient of the free 4-Legendrian rack $\langle x_1,x_2,x_3\rangle$ by the congruence relation generated by the relations

 \end{example}